raphaelbarbosaqwerty/Blog-Flutter-web-markdown/README.md

 # Blog Flutter Markdown source

-Simple static blog with Flutter using MD files.
+Simple static blog in Flutter using MD files.

 ## Approaches and additional information
 - I decided to use the Clean-dart/clean-architecture on this project for training.
 There are still some things that can be improved.